Mikezar/RealEstate/README.md

 In case of exceeding the allowed number of requests per minute, Funda API seems to return 401 status code, instead of expected 429.

 I didn't take into account the possible overlapping /duplication of data between the pages (due to its dynamic change) so as not to overcomplicate the solution.

+All main pieces of code are covered with unit tests.